 You’ve launched your website and it’s doing great.
 You’re getting a steady stream of traffic.
 You finally get that call to be interviewed on that podcast you’ve been dying to get on and when you do, you nail it.
 Your traffic to your site jumps significantly, and you start to realize that the hosting plan you started on doesn’t fit.

 Your site goes down because you’ve maxed out the resources on your plan, and all that traffic is now disappearing down the drain.

 But if you’ve got a host who you can grow with it’s a problem that can be overcome pretty easily.

 The hosting company you choose should be able to grow with you.
-It should give you a clear path as your site grows and have a way for you to grow with them.
+It doesn’t have to provide all the different kinds of services that I mentioned above, but it should give you a clear path as your site grows and have a way for you to grow with them.